| Title: | Numerical Tools for 'Rcpp' and Lambda Functions |

 Hessian function of |

-should be a list constructed from one of the following
+The argument args should be a list constructed from one of the following

 functions:

-for BFGS;
+bfgs_args for BFGS;

-for L-BFGS-B;
+lbfgsb_args for L-BFGS-B;

-for CG;
+cg_args for CG;

-for Nelder-Mead;
+neldermead_args for Nelder-Mead;

-for the Newton-type algorithm used in nlm
+nlm_args for the Newton-type algorithm used in nlm.

-are omitted, the gradient or Hessian will be respectively
+When g or h are omitted, the gradient or Hessian will be respectively

 be computed via finite differences.